 - Conduct a spring clean and promptly dispose of unused/broken equipment.

-- Review your site’s LEAN 5S for any items that may have been relocated for the colder months.
+- Consider a 5S workplace organization method for any items that may need to be relocated for the season.
 Move and mark any items that are moved for spring.

 - Audit your warm weather PPE levels.
 Make sure you have the right gear for workers who will be outside.